falcosecurity/kernel-testing/docs/index.md

 ## Glossary

 * 🟢 -> means that the test was successful
-* 🟡 -> means that the test was skipped
+* 🟡 -> means that the test was skipped; you can click the symbol to reach the test section and checkout why the test was skipped.
-* ❌ -> means that the test failed
+* ❌ -> means that the test failed; you can click the symbol to reach the test section and checkout why the test failed.